Suprathermal Electrons from the Anti-Stokes Langmuir Decay Instability Cascade: Introduction

-In this work, firstly, the parameter region of the convective and absolute instability of BSRS and FSRS is given by linear theory.
-Then, a simple model considering wave-breaking and particle trapping is given to judge the two-stage electron acceleration by BSRS and FSRS.
-We find that electrons trapped by BSRS LW can be trapped and accelerated by FSRS LW directly in high electron density region, where no rescatterings exist as intermediate processes.
-The electron temperature has a little effect on the two-stage electron acceleration, while the decisive factor is electron density.
-In condition of $T_e=2.5keV$, if $n_e\gtrsim0.138n_c$, the maximum electron momentum accelerated by BSRS LW will be higher than the minimum electron momentum that can be trapped by FSRS LW, thus the two-stage electron acceleration can occur.
+In this work, we first set the stage by elucidating the parameter regime for the convective and absolute instability of backward-SRS and forward-SRS that is provided by linear theory.
+Following that, the relevant wave-breaking and particle trapping model is discussed.
+This model describes the two-stage electron acceleration by backward-SRS and forward-SRS.
+It is then shown that electrons trapped by the backward-SRS induced Langmuir wave are also trapped and accelerated by the forward-SRS induced Langmuir wave directly in the higher electron density regions where no rescatterings exist as intermediate processes.

-This paper is arranged as follows.
-In section \ref{section:II}, the linear theory is taken to analyze the convective and absolute instability region of BSRS and FSRS.
-And the wave-breaking maximum electric field is taken use of to analyze the condition of two-stage electron acceleration by BSRS and FSRS.
-In section \ref{section:simulation}, the relativistic Vlasov-Maxwell code is taken use of to simulate the electron cascade acceleration by BSRS and FSRS.
-And two-stage electron acceleration condition is verified by Vlasov simulation.
-In section \ref{section:conclusions}, the conclusions are given.